sanjeevbhusal/notes/Squashing migrations in django.md

 When you run `python manage.py migrate` command,
 - Django will get all the applied migrations information  from `django_migrations` table.
 - Django will then get all the migration files from the code.
-- Django will compare if the records in `django_migrations` are exactly same as migration files in code including dependencies.
+- Django will then compare if the migration files in code are present in `django_migration` table or not.
+- If a migration file is present in code but not `django_migrations`, django will then apply that migration and also update the `django_migrations` table.
-- If `django_migrations` has record that is not present in the code,
+- If  `django_migrations` has record that is not present in the code, nothing happens.
+Django just checks if all migration files are present in `django_migrations` table and not vice-versa.
-- available in the latest django will compare the last applied migration from `django_migrations` table to see the new migrations added to your code.
-Then, django will apply only the updated migrations to the database and also update the `django_migrations` table to update the recent migration files.

-So, when you remove the existing migration files from your database and apply python manage.py migrate, you will see no changes made.
+Lets see the same scenario with squashed migrations.

+- You run `python manage.py squashmigrations <appname> 0004`.
+This will create a migration file that has all the operations of all the migration files that are squashed.
+Lets call the migration file as `0001_squashed_file`
+- You run `python manage.py migrate` command.
+Like described above, this will compare all the migration files in code with `django_migrations` table.
+Since the new squashed migration file is not present in `django_migrations` table, it should be applied to database and also added to `django_migrations` table.
+However, if you apply the migration file, you will get a error since all the operations had already been applied by the files that were squashed.
+Hence, django won't apply the changes to database and only add the file to `django_migrations`.
+As discussed above, django knows that this is a squashed migration file due to the presence of `replaces` field.
+- Now, we delete all the normal migration files that are referenced by the squashed migration file and remove the replaces field of the squashed migration file.
+- Now, we run `python manage.py migrate` command.
+Like described above, this will compare all the migration files in code with `django_migrations` table.
+Since we removed all the squashed migration files